 Beeswax is an all-natural finish derived from honeybees, so it’s considered food-safe by virtue of its origin.
 Keep in mind, however, that though it’s nontoxic and eco-friendly, food-grade beeswax isn’t all that durable.
 Additionally, a beeswax wood charcuterie board finish incurs heat damage easily, doesn’t provide good water resistance, and is vulnerable to knife marks and scratches.
 Beeswax finish also requires frequent reapplication to keep your cutting boards looking good over time.

-Coconut oil is safe for food and makes a decent finish for wood charcuterie boards so long as you get the refractionated variety, since exposure to air can turn regular coconut oil rancid.
+Coconut oil is safe for food and makes a decent finish for your wood charcuterie board so long as you get the refractionated variety, since exposure to air can turn regular coconut oil rancid.
 A coconut oil finish, however, isn’t very durable or protective, making it a poor choice for cutting boards.

 Maintaining Wood Charcuterie Boards

-To get the most use out of your wood charcuterie board after finishing it, you need to clean and maintain it properly.
+To get the most use out of your cutting board after finishing it, you need to clean and maintain it properly.
 For example, baking soda sprinkled on, wet, and wiped off can help remove stains, and a fresh lemon rubbed on the wood surface helps oxidize organic material left behind to remove smells and stains.
 A quick wipe-down from time to time with our new cutting board oil will helps keep it looking lustrous and brings it back to its original matte state.

 Keep in mind that cleaning solvents aren’t good choices for maintaining charcuterie boards as they can seep into the pores and spoil your finish plus leave behind noxious chemicals.
 Additionally, never use alcohol to clean your butcher block or cutting board as it dries out the wood surface and leaves the material vulnerable to drying and cracking.
 If you must sterilize your charcuterie board, use diluted bleach plus soap and water instead to help preserve the finish.